Skip to main content

 That action aligns with Friday’s Daily Market Commentary, wherein we noted the market seemed to be setting itself up for a pre and post-holiday trading bump into the end of the month.
 To wit:

-“The good news is that we just past the normal “weak” period for the market in November.
+“The good news is that we just passed the normal “weak” period for the market in November.
 While not always the case, on average, the market trends to trade better the week before and after the Thanksgiving holiday.
 If that turns out to be the case again this year, a retest of recent highs at 6000 seems likely.”

 S&P 500 average market trading in November